hcmlab/Alterfactuals/README.md

 This is the code for our IJCAI 2024 paper:
-'Relevant Irrelevance: Generating Alterfactual Explanations for Image Classifiers'
+'Relevant Irrelevance: Generating Alterfactual Explanations for Image Classifiers' The paper, including the appendix, can directly be accessed through this repository.

 Install all required libraries listed in requirements.txt